VildMedPap/VildMedPap/README.md

 At the moment developing my backend and frontend skills 🖥

-Pythonista 🐍 and Mongolian 🍃
+Pythonista 🐍 Mongolian 🍃 Dockerlorian 🐳

 ---